How to Sell Land Without a Realtor in Wisconsin

 What You Take On When You Sell Without a Realtor

 Selling land without a realtor saves the commission, but it shifts the work to the owner.
 The seller becomes responsible for pricing logic, listing quality, inquiry handling, contract negotiation, title coordination, and buyer follow-up.
-That can be manageable on a straightforward land, but it becomes harder when the property has quirks or the seller is out of state.
+That can be manageable on a straightforward lot, but it becomes harder when the property has quirks or the seller is out of state.

 The bigger risk is not simply doing more work.
 The bigger risk is making avoidable mistakes because raw land buyers ask different questions than home buyers.
 Access, soil, zoning, frontage, survey history, and use restrictions matter more, and many buyers will walk away quickly if those answers are vague.